View All

 3. JavaScript

-JavaScript is a versatile, dynamic programming language that enables interactivity on the web.
+JavaScript is a versatile, dynamic programming language and a key part of full stack developer languages that enables interactivity on the web.
 It runs on the client-side and can modify the content dynamically without needing to reload the page.

 Key Features: